-- the effective management of risk; and - the demonstration of individual or leadership competence, teamwork and innovation.
+• the demonstration of individual or leadership competence, teamwork and innovation.

-Performance-based long term incentives.
+Performance-based long-term incentives.
 Certain employees are eligible for long-term incentives in the form of The Travelers Companies, Inc. stock awards.
 Eligibility is determined by job criteria, while award decisions are made with consideration of individual performance.
 These performance-based awards are designed to ensure individuals have a continuing stake in the long-term success of The Travelers Companies, Inc., and the Company.